 Walking is a great form of exercise, whether you are trying to stay more active, lose weight or just get out and about more.
 Unfortunately, when we do any exercise that puts repeated pressure or strain on a specific set of muscles and joints, it can lead to pain and injuries.

 A common complaint amongst walkers is calf pain.
-Walking or running, especially over long distances or periods of time, can lead to pain in the lower leg.
 In this article, we’ll take a closer look at some of the common causes and symptoms of calf pain experienced when walking.

 What are the symptoms of calf pain?

 Calf pain can vary from person to person, depending on which part of the lower leg is affected, whether it be the muscles, bone, or tendons.

 Symptoms often start with some mild discomfort in the lower leg or foot which becomes more pronounced as you continue to walk.